 Our tranquil campsite has 72 pitches and all the facilities you need - a small play area for the kids, and a playing field for ball games; a small shop selling the basics, a laundry with washing machine and dryer with an iron and ironing board also available and an indoor washing up area.

 The south coast of the peninsular offers Gwenver and Porthcurno, also the Telegraph Museum and the Minack cliff top theatre and Penzance with its historic harbour areas.
 Also, pretty out-of-the-way fishing coves, including Penberth, Mousehole and Newlyn, with its fish festival at the end of August.

 North from the campsite, a pretty but very narrow, windy road leads through St. Just and Pendeen.
 There are some excellent walks around the old mine workings near to Botallack and the Geevor Mine, for those with an interest in this part of Cornwall's industrial past.
 Further afield, via Zennor, the pretty, but very busy, fishing port of St Ives with its Tate Gallery of modern art is worth a visit

 The site entrance is situated on the B3306, approximately 200 yards off the A30.
 Towing units should avoid going into Sennon Cove as turning is difficult.

 Digital TV reception.
 A fish and chip van visits the site twice a week during high season.

-100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora or fauna.
+100% coverage cannot be guaranteed due to rural location, weather conditions and changing flora.
 These can cause variable signal strength.
 Hotspots are available.
 Prices.

 There is a farmers' market every Tuesday at Sennen Village Hall, and the butchers in St Just sells locally-reared meat.